 GRIDSERVE is considering the construction of both an Electric Forecourt® and hybrid solar farm close to this famous port town.
-The proposal for Hartlepool could see up to 45 ultra rapid EV charging bays – the largest number of public chargers assembled in one location anywhere in the UK.
+The proposal for Hartlepool could see up to 45 High Power EV charging bays – the largest number of public chargers assembled in one location anywhere in the UK.
 This would include a specialist allocation for disabled EV drivers and commercial EV charging bays to accommodate buses and HGVs.

 A single-story Electric Forecourt® facility would also feature inspiring areas to work, meet, rest and shop, while an adjacent solar farm and solar canopy also form core parts of the submission, exclusively providing zero carbon energy for the entire site while supporting the local grid.
 GRIDSERVE is also proposing a recreational route around the solar farm to better facilitate educational activities and tours when the site is operational.

 The site of the proposed Electric Forecourt® is on the A179, located to the west of the historic maritime town of Hartlepool near the village of Sheraton, at Whelly Hill Farm, Hartlepool, and within proximity to a major junction on the popular A19.
 Full size redline drawing available on request.

 This landmark project would cover 216 acres (87.4ha), accommodating both an Electric Forecourt® and adjacent hybrid solar farm with a direct transmission line.
 A Battery Energy Storage System (BESS) would also be accommodated on site, harvesting the renewable energy created throughout the day to be used in periods of peak demand.

 The community consultation period has ended on this site but we welcome

 your feedback and thoughts as we move through the development process.